-Pitbull Australian Shepherd Mix Facts
+Australian Shepherd Pitbull Mix Facts

-Pitbull Australian Shepherd Mix Facts
+Australian Shepherd Pitbull Mix Facts

 3 Reasons Why You Shouldn’t Get an Australian Shepherd Pitbull Mix

-Pitbull australian shepherd mix facts
+Australian shepherd pitbull mix facts

 1. The Australian Shepherd Crossed with Pitbull is prone to destructiveness.
 It is a dog that may destroy your curtains and furniture if you leave it alone for a long time.
 This is because it needs constant play and exercise since it has a high level of energy.